tomvercaut/rad-tools/dcm_grep/README.md

           - [<start>-<stop>] a range of indices (zero-based)

           Nested DICOM elements can be found be appending a `/` to the pattern.

           For example:

           - (0008,0016): selects the SOP Class UID

+          - Modality: selects the Modality

           - (3006,0010)[*]/(0020,0052): selects all the Frame Of Reference UIDs in the Referenced Frame Of Reference Sequence.

+          - (3006,0010)[*]/FrameOfReferenceUid: selects all the Frame Of Reference UIDs in the Referenced Frame Of Reference Sequence.

           - (3006,0010)[0]/(0020,0052): selects the Frame Of Reference UID in the first Referenced Frame Of Reference Sequence item.

           - (3006,0010)[1]/(0020,0052): selects the Frame Of Reference UID in the second Referenced Frame Of Reference Sequence item.

+          Importantly, while matching DICOM meta elements, selectors and nested patterns should not be used as this will result in an error!

   -r, --recursive
           Recursively search for the pattern in nested DICOM elements

       --show-path
+          Print the path of the matched element

+      --show-tag
+         Print the tag with their group, element represenation instead of a DICOM tag name of the matched element

       --verbose
+          Enable logging at INFO level

       --debug
           Enable logging at DEBUG level